Hi. This is the CEO. Send Me a Million Dollars.

-DKIM, currently defined in RFC 6376, is a DNS TXT record entry that allows you to prove to a receiving mail server that the email was sent by an authorized mail server and that certain headers, including the from header, were not modified in transit.
+DKIM, currently defined in RFC 6376, is a DNS TXT record entry that allows you to prove to a receiving mail server that the email was sent by an authorized mail server and that certain headers, including the from the header, were not modified in transit.

-DKIM uses public key cryptography to allow the sending mail server to sign parts of the email’s header, including the from field, with a private key and insert the result into the header as a DKIM-Signature field.
+DKIM uses public-key cryptography to allow the sending mail server to sign parts of the email’s header, including the from the field, with a private key and insert the result into the header as a DKIM-Signature field.
 A corresponding public key is published in a DNS text record.
 Receiving mail servers can use this public key to decrypt the signature.
-After decrypting the signature, the mail server can verify that the email was sent by a mail server with the corresponding private key and that the from field in the header was not modified.
+After decrypting the signature, the mail server can verify that the email was sent by a mail server with the corresponding private key and that the field in the header was not modified.

-Google Apps makes it really easy to setup DKIM for your emails.
+Google Apps makes it really easy to set up DKIM for your emails.

 DMARC — Putting it all together